-Workshop & conference

-Beyond the World Cargo Symposium, IATA organizes the annual e-Cargo Conference in Geneva and regular e-HCargo workshops at the local levels.
+Workshop & conference Beyond the World Cargo Symposium, IATA organizes the annual Digital Cargo Conference in Geneva and regular Digital Cargo workshops at the local levels.
 During those events, attendees benefit from a thorough understanding of new Digital Cargo initiatives and the ability to network with subject matter experts and other industry colleagues.
-IATA also organizes regular eAWB360 workshops to support the e-AWB adoption.